Everything is full of gods.

 o r i g i n s

-Terrapsychology is a word coined by Craig Chalquist to describe the deep study of the presence, soul, or "voice" of places and things: what the ancients knew as their resident genius loci or indwelling spirit.
-This perspective emerged from five years of inquiry into how local ecological and historical woundings resonate symbolically into the lives of a place's current inhabitants.
-And how our dealings with the world tend to resonate back into our "inner" life.
+Terrapsychology is a word coined by Craig Chalquist to describe deep, systematic, trans-empirical approaches to encountering the presence, soul, or "voice" of places and things: what the ancients knew as their resident genius loci or indwelling spirit.
+This perspective emerged from sustained inquiry into how local ecological and historical woundings resonate symbolically and usually unconsciously into the lives of a place's current inhabitants--and how our dealings with the world tend to resonate back into our "inner" life.

 The contributors to this site have vastly enriched our growing sense of how intimately and powerfully self and world interact in ongoing circles of unspoken mutuality.
 By drawing on the depths of their subjectivity to tend nonhuman subjectivities normally ignored, they have invited the geographical locales they have studied directly into the heart, that organ of imaginative encounter, sometimes with joy, always in perpetual amazement, and often at the cost of risk, anguish, and loss.
 This brings their work into the purview of terrapsychology, an approach this site is designed to present.